ALU-BSE/web-storage-activity-cool_coders/README.md

    - Session Storage is ideal because it persists only as long as the browser session is open, meaning the shopping cart resets when the browser is closed.
    - The cart resets when the browser is closed, which is useful for temporary selections.
+  - Prevents unnecessary data buildup, ensuring the cart remains relevant only during the active session.
 -

 ### **Task 4: Security Implementation**